Welcome news for commercial tenants but not for landlords

 These extensions may force landlords to consider their own financial viability and assess the future for their business.
 If you require advice on restructuring please get in touch.

-Michael Smeaton, Senior Associate in our Litigation team comments ““The extension of the moratorium and the impact that this is having on landlords is very much a ‘hot topic’ at the moment and we are assisting clients across various sectors in navigating the difficulties it poses.
+Our Litigation team comments “The extension of the moratorium and the impact that this is having on landlords is very much a ‘hot topic’ at the moment and we are assisting clients across various sectors in navigating the difficulties it poses.
 If this is an issue which is impacting on you or your business, please do not hesitate to get in touch and we will be pleased to assist.”

 On 24th September 2020 it was announced that further measures put in place to protect businesses from insolvency during the pandemic will be extended.
 The moratorium on issuing statutory demands and winding up petitions was due to expire on 30th September 2020 but this will now stay in place until 31st December 2020.